-Some courses are designated for special programs or are part of a leaning community.
+Some courses are designated for special programs or are part of a learning community.
 You must be a student in the program or learning community to register for designated sections.

 +-I already satisfied the pre/corequisite outside of RCCD, why can’t I register?

 At this time, you have not yet validated your pre/corequisite.
-If you have passed the prerequisite course at another accredited college or university with a “C” or better and either RCCD does not have an official transcript or your official transcript is on file, but you have not completed the necessary paperwork:
+If you have passed the prerequisite course at another accredited college or university with a “C” or better, either RCCD does not have an official transcript OR your official transcript is on file, but you have not completed the necessary paperwork:

 - You may either have your transcript mailed to RCCD, or for faster results, you may hand deliver the transcript.
 Hand delivered transcripts must be in a sealed envelope from the sending institution and must be dated within the last 90 days.
 After your transcript arrives, you must complete a Prerequisite Validation form.
 The form is available in the Counseling Department at all three college locations and is processed within five business days.
 Once the prerequisite is verified, the block will be removed.
 If your official transcript is already on file, you need to visit the Counseling Department and complete the form.

-- If an official transcript cannot be obtained in a timely manner and you haven’t used unofficial documentation before, you may submit a Matriculation Appeal Petition to the Counseling Department at any of the three colleges and provide documentation that you have met the prerequisite.
-This documentation could be an unofficial transcript or a copy of your report card indicating you passed the class with a “C” or better.
+- • If an official transcript cannot be obtained in a timely manner and you haven’t used unofficial documentation before, you may submit a Matriculation Appeal Petition to the Counseling Department at any of the three colleges along with supporting documentation that shows you have met the prerequisite elsewhere.
+This documentation could be an unofficial transcript or a grade report indicating you passed the class with a “C” or better.
 Unofficial transcripts must be from the original institution that issued the grade(s), must include college name and student information.
 The Matriculation Appeal Petition is processed within five business days.

 +-Can I satisfy a foreign language prerequisite through high school coursework?

 Yes.
 Completing two years of the same foreign language at high school with a C or better is considered equivalent to Riverside Community College District’s foreign language 1.
 Completion of three years of the same foreign language with a C or better in high school is considered equivalent to Riverside Community College District’s foreign language 2.
-To validate your prerequisite you must submit your official high school transcript to the Counseling Department at any of the three colleges and complete a Matriculation Appeal Petition.
-If an official transcript cannot be obtained in a timely manner and you haven’t used unofficial documentation before, you may submit an unofficial transcript or a grade report and complete a Matriculation Appeals Petition.
+To validate your prerequisite you must submit your official high school transcript to the Counseling Department at any of the three colleges and complete a Prerequisite Validation Request.
+If an official transcript cannot be obtained in a timely manner and you haven’t used unofficial documentation before, you may submit an unofficial transcript or a copy of your report card and complete a Matriculation Appeals Petition.
 This will validate your prerequisite for one semester until your official transcript arrives.